-With Atlas and Optilogic’s professional services, Parks says, his team can approach planning comprehensively, to answer a wide range of potential scenarios.
+With Optilogic’s professional services and supply chain design software, Parks says, his team can approach planning comprehensively, to answer a wide range of potential scenarios.
 What if the company increased their pallet pool through manufacturing?
 What if they decided to partner with a specific retailer or third party?
 How could iGPS reduce time and supply chain?
 “All those scenarios allow us to make the decisions that we’ll go and implement with the customer base and retail partners,” he says.

 Theoretical planning is one thing, but Parks needed to make sure his team could take what he calls the “screen” version of the company’s action plan to the reality of the “street.”
 “We needed to be very tactical when deciding how to implement the changes that would really impact our business,” he says.
 “That’s where you look at things like how we balance our network.”